International Students' Page

 - International Relations Office: Detailed information on applications, UK, finance/fees, scholarships, accommodation, English language, Welfare, induction courses, pre-arrival information, university staff etc.

 - Information for Current International Students: FAQs on immigration, finance, work, healthcare, childcare and schooling.

-- English for International Students Unit: Detailed information on English courses offered by the unit.
+- Birmingham International Academy: Detailed information on English courses offered by the unit.

 - Home Office Immigration & Nationality Department: Information on how to apply for/extend visa et.

 - Work Permit UK: In order to work in the U.K., non-European Economic Area nationals must have a work permit.

 - West Midlands Police: Their overseas office address and related information on registration.

 - Birimingham City Council: Plenty of useful local information.